DFrago/equalStarted/README.txt

   git checkout branch [branch] (Changing branches)
 }

-I've written a small cross-platform script called qDraw ( as in quickDraw lmao).
-It's a small optional thing that you can use if you want to.
-Or not idc.
+I've written a small cross-platform script called qDraw ( as in quickDraw).
 This script will automatically launch the frontend and backend guis (as well as the required background process ).

 It can be passed command line arguments.